 Complementary and Alternative Therapies

-Some natural remedies for asthma include complementary and alternative therapies--treatments that are outside mainstream Western medicine.1 The terms are sometimes used to mean the same thing, but they are different.
+Some natural remedies for asthma include complementary and alternative therapies.
+These are treatments that are outside mainstream Western medicine.
+The terms are sometimes used to mean the same thing, but they are different.
 “Complementary” therapies are used alongside of conventional medicine.
 “Alternative” therapies are used in place of conventional medicine.
 Another term, “integrative medicine” means the practice of combining conventional and complementary treatments.
-The goal of integrative medicine is to improve overall well-being.
+The goal of integrative medicine is to improve overall well-being.1

-People sometimes use complementary medicine to relieve symptoms of a chronic disease or to treat medication side effects.2 Some people feel more in control of their health when they use complementary therapies.3 Complementary approaches include mind-body practices and natural products.1
+People sometimes use complementary medicine to relieve symptoms of a chronic disease or to treat medication side effects.
+Some people feel more in control of their health when they use complementary therapies.
+Complementary approaches include mind-body practices and natural products.1,2,3

 People with asthma should be careful when it comes to items or treatments marketed as natural remedies.
-Few complementary approaches have been proven to help people with asthma.3 It can be risky to use unproven treatments if they delay necessary medical care.
+Few complementary approaches have been proven to help people with asthma.
+It can be risky to use unproven treatments if they delay necessary medical care.3

 What are mind-body practices?

-Mind-body therapies bring together the brain, mind, body, and behavior.4 The goal is to improve health and function through the mind.
+Mind-body therapies bring together the brain, mind, body, and behavior.
+The goal is to improve health and function through the mind.
 You can use some mind-body techniques at home.
 Therapies used for asthma include breath retraining, relaxation techniques, and yoga.
-Breathing techniques are one of the most popular complementary therapies for asthma.5
+Breathing techniques are one of the most popular complementary therapies for asthma.4,5

 Relaxation techniques may also lower stress.
 Stress tends to make asthma worse.
 A handful of studies have shown some positive results using these techniques.
 However, the studies are generally small and of poor quality.
 Poor quality evidence does not mean that the techniques are not good.
 It just means there is not much information about them.

-Among US adults, deep breathing exercises, yoga, and meditation are very popular complementary therapies.2 About 11% of the population practices deep breathing.
-A little less than 10% does yoga and 8% meditates.
+Among US adults, deep breathing exercises, yoga, and meditation are very popular complementary therapies.
+About 11 percent of the population practices deep breathing.
+A little less than 10 percent does yoga, and 8 percent meditates.2

 Other mind-body procedures used for asthma are done by a trained practitioner.
 These include breathing muscle training and acupuncture.
 However, acupuncture has not been proven to be beneficial for asthma.
 Therefore, it is not recommended.6